Aaron and Todd Helbing: The Flash

-Post-Split Careers
+Post-split careers

 On August 13, 2018, it was announced that History Channel's historical drama Knightfall was renewed for a second season, and Aaron Helbing had been hired as executive producer, writer and showrunner for the second season, replacing Dominic Minghella.
+The series was canceled in May 2020 after two seasons.

-Todd Helbing would go on to write and produce the CW series Superman & Lois.
+Todd Helbing would go on to write and produce the CW superhero drama television series Superman & Lois (2021–24), for which he was an executive producer and showrunner.
+Aaron Helbing later wrote the eighth episode of Season 3 of the series.